 - Blend together the butter, cheese and egg yolk in the food processor until smooth.

 - Combine the dijon, dry mustard and mustard seeds in a small bowl and stir.
 Add to the butter mixture.

 - Combine the salt, cayenne and flour in a bowl and whisk to combine.
 Add the dry ingredients to the butter mixture.
 Put the lid on the food processor and pulse until a soft dough forms.
 Add the pecans and pulse 2-3 more times until combined.
 Refrigerate dough for 15 minutes.

-- Divide the dough into equal portions (2, 3, or 4).
-Shape and roll the dough into 10" logs.
+- Divide the dough into four equal portions.
+Shape and roll the dough into logs about 2″ in diameter.
 Roll the dough in wax or parchment paper and refrigerate for at least 4 hours or until firm before continuing.
 (Note: if you’re not going to make all the crackers at once, you can freeze the logs well wrapped in parchment and foil or freezer bags for later use.)